MarioKlaes/git_assignment/README.md

 > `git diff` - list the differences (changes) between the local file not commited and the latest commit of the same file.
 >
-> Note: when you add then commit a file the _git diff_ will no longer show any result.
-This means the local file has been commited.
+> Note: when you Git Add then Git Commit a file the _git diff_ will no longer show any result.
+> Once you commit there will be no differences between the commited version and local version.